Avoiding decoherence with giant atoms in a two-dimensional structured environment: Conclusion

-For multiple giant atoms, we showed that the concept of decoherence-free interaction (DFI; two giant atoms interacting through an environment without losing energy into that environment), previously demonstrated in a 1D setting, also can be realized in 2D.
+For multiple GAs, we showed that the concept of decoherence-free interaction (DFI; two GAs interacting through an environment without losing energy into that environment), previously demonstrated in a 1D setting, also can be realized in 2D.
 More specifically, we showed that this DFI can take place if the individual atoms have their coupling points arranged to be subradiant and each atom has some (but not all) of its coupling points enclosed by coupling points from the other atom.
-This setup constitutes a generalization of the so-called braided setup of coupling points required for giant atoms in 1D~\cite{FriskKockum2018a, Soro2023}.
-We further showed how this DFI for giant atoms in 2D can be extended to more atoms, forming effective high-connectivity (even all-to-all coupling) lattices of atoms connected through DFI.
+This setup constitutes a generalization of the so-called braided setup of coupling points required for GAs in 1D~\cite{FriskKockum2018a, Soro2023}.
+We further showed how this DFI for GAs in 2D can be extended to more atoms, forming effective high-connectivity (even all-to-all coupling) lattices of atoms connected through DFI.

-The results we found for both single and multiple giant atoms can be understood as manifestations of bound states in the continuum (BICs).
-For a single giant atom in a subradiant configuration, an initial excitation in the atom mostly remains there.
+The results we found for both single and multiple GAs can be understood as manifestations of bound states in the continuum (BICs).
+For a single GA in a subradiant configuration, an initial excitation in the atom mostly remains there.
 A small amount of energy leaks into the environment outside the atom before the destructive interference between emissions from the different coupling points kicks in, but about half that energy remains in the photonic part of a BIC formed in-between the coupling points of the atom.
-For multiple giant atoms, DFI between is only possible when some coupling point(s) of each atom are placed in locations that contain a part of the BIC associated with the other atom.
+For multiple GAs, DFI between pairs of them is only possible when some coupling point(s) of each atom in the pair are placed in locations that contain a part of the BIC associated with the other atom.

 We note that these results were enabled by nontrivial extensions of analytical and numerical methods previously employed to study small atoms in 2D structured environments.
-Through these extensions, we were able to obtain analytical expressions for the steady-state populations of giant atoms and their BICs, and perform numerical simulations of how the atomic and photonic populations evolve in time for both single and multiple giant atoms.
-For DFI between a pair of multiple giant atoms, we observed that both the atomic populations and the photonic parts of the BIC populations undergo Rabi oscillations when one of the atoms is initialized in its excited state and the rest of the system is initialized in its ground state.
+Through these extensions, we were able to obtain analytical expressions for the steady-state populations of GAs and their BICs, and perform numerical simulations of how the atomic and photonic populations evolve in time for both single and multiple GAs.
+For DFI between a pair of multiple GAs, we observed that both the atomic populations and the photonic parts of the BIC populations undergo Rabi oscillations when one of the atoms is initialized in its excited state and the rest of the system is initialized in its ground state.

 As we discuss at the end of \secref{sec:theory}, the effects revealed in this study should be possible to observe with existing technology in several experimental platforms.
 We believe that a setup with superconducting qubits coupled to a lattice of microwave resonators seems most promising for such experimental demonstrations.
 We note that arranging for the multiple coupling points in such a setup may be aided by flip-chip technology~\cite{Rosenberg2017, Rahamim2017, Kosen2022}.